sage-code/eve/manual/overview.md

 * EVE is using infix expressions like Java and other popular languages;
 * Multiple expressions can be separated with comma and enclosed in parenthesis;
 * Each statement start with a lowercase keyword and is ending semicolon;
-* Global constants use prefix "$" and they are also public;
+* System constants use prefix "$" and they are also public;
-* Global variables use prefix "&" and they are also public;
+* System variabless use prefix "&" and they are also public;
 * Class and reference type identifiers start with "@" prefix;
 * Alias identifiers and constants usually start with capital letters;
 * Public variables and constants start with "." prefix;